kristian-lange-tw/JATOS_docs_v3/pages/JATOS-with-MySQL.md

 ### Via MySQL config

-Add `skip-log-bin` to the end of your MySQL config.
+Add `skip-log-bin` to the end of your MySQL config ([details](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#option_mysqld_log-bin)).
 On many Linux systems the config is in `/etc/mysql/mysql.conf.d/mysqld.cnf`.

 The part of your 'mysqld.cnf' that configures the binary logs could then look similar to this: